GenomicsAotearoa/GA_Training/README.md

 - University of Auckland.
 28th - 29th of January

-**Genomics workflows: How CWL can streamline your research** https://www.nesi.org.nz/news/2020/03/webinar-recording-available–-genomics-workflows-how-cwl-can-streamline-your-research
+**Genomics workflows: How CWL can streamline your research**
+- The link to the presentation is <a href="https://www.nesi.org.nz/news/2020/03/webinar-recording-available–-genomics-workflows-how-cwl-can-streamline-your-research">here</a>

-**Metagenomics Summer School:**(https://github.com/GenomicsAotearoa/metagenomics_summer_school) 10th - 13th December 2019 at the University of Auckland
+**Metagenomics Summer School:**(<a href="https://github.com/GenomicsAotearoa/metagenomics_summer_school">Link</a>) 10th - 13th December 2019 at the University of Auckland

-**2019 Genomics Data Carpentry Workshops:**(https://datacarpentry.org/genomics-workshop/)
+**2019 Genomics Data Carpentry Workshops:**

 - Victoria University of Wellington
 - University of Otago